MS Scandinavian Star: Fire

-In 1990, Scandinavian Star was put into service on the Oslo-Frederikshavn route for the Norwegian shipping line DA-NO Linjen.
+In 1990, Scandinavian Star was put into service on the Oslo–Frederikshavn route for the Norwegian shipping line DA-NO Linjen.
 As she had been converted from a casino ship to a passenger ferry, Scandinavian Stars new crew had to be trained in just ten days to learn new responsibilities, whereas six to eight weeks would have been a reasonable period to train a crew for a ship of its size.
 Many of the crew could not speak English, Norwegian or Danish, thus further reducing the effectiveness of the crew's response to an emergency.
 Erik Stein, technical leader for the Norwegian marine insurance company Assuranceforeningen Skuld, had inspected the ship and had declared the fire preparedness deficient, citing defective fire doors among other reasons.

-During the night of 7 April 1990, at about 2 a.m. local time, a fire broke out and was discovered by a passenger and was brought to the attention of the receptionist.
+During the night of 7 April 1990, at about 02:00, a fire broke out and was discovered by a passenger and was brought to the attention of the receptionist.
 The fire spread from deck 3 to 4 stopping at deck 5.
 The stairwell and ceilings acted as chimneys for the fire to spread.
 Although the bulkheads were made of steel structure with asbestos wall boards, a melamine resin laminate was used as a decorative covering and proved extremely flammable in subsequent testing, spreading fire throughout deck 3.
 The burning laminates produced toxic hydrogen cyanide and carbon monoxide.
 The fire then spread to deck 4 and deck 5.

 When the captain learned of the fire, he attempted to close the bulkhead fire doors on deck 3.
 The fire doors were not configured for fully automatic closing and did not respond since emergency alarms near the doors had not been manually triggered by passengers or crew.
 A vehicle storage area ventilated by large fans to remove exhaust fumes was also located nearby, and the fans pulled air through an improperly secured fire door and caused rapid fire progress from deck 3 through deck 4 and deck 5 via stairways located on either end.

 The captain later ordered his crew to turn off the ventilation system when he realized it was feeding the fire, and an unintended result was that smoke was able to enter passenger cabins via the door vents.
 Some tried to seek refuge from the smoke in areas such as closets and bathrooms or remain asleep in bed, but were eventually overcome by smoke.
 Those who tried to escape may have variously encountered thick smoke, confusing corridor layouts, and poorly trained crew members.

 Investigators proposed several reasons for why many passengers did not safely evacuate: